danieljanderson/Life_game/known_issues.md

 add logic to have deaths.

 figure out how to change one persons info on the relationship.
 IE if husband gets fired after they start dating.

+# for the employment class
+add benefits
+and ptos